Seminars, workshops and events – techniques to liven things up a bit

 What to expect in the training

 The most useful practice task for chairing meetings training is to be recorded and receive feedback from the trainer.
-Staff will be made aware of their strengths and areas to work on and will have more confidence to chair and present at working group meetings.
+Staff will be made aware of their strengths and areas to work on and will have more confidence to chair and present at events and meetings.

 Format – In-person and online